How to Rent Your Property

 https://www.depositprotection.com

-Your current buildings and contents insurer must be made aware of your intention to let the property; you risk invalidating your policy.
+Your current buildings and contents insurer must be made aware of your intention to let the property, otherwise you risk invalidating your policy.
 There are specialist policies available to landlords to protect you against potential losses.
 Shop around different insurance providers to find a deal that’s right for you.
-Whilst insurance can seem expensive, the savings and compensation offered in the long run are invaluable.
+Whilst insurance can seem expensive, the savings and compensation offered in the long run is invaluable.

 The protection most policies offer includes:

 A properly prepared inventory sets the scene for what you provide at the start of the tenancy.
 It plays a significant role in protecting both you and your tenant.
-A comprehensive inventory will help avoid disputes, whilst any such dispute that does arise at the end of the tenancy can be more easily resolved when deposit deduction boundaries are clearly understood by both parties.
+A comprehensive inventory will help avoid disputes, whilst any such dispute that does arise at the end of the tenancy can be more easily resolved.

 Regular inspections will help, but remember you cannot legally enter the property without the tenant’s permission.
 It’s best practice to grant them 48 hours’ written notice (this should be stipulated in your tenancy agreement).